Taking Control Of Your Emotions

 While letters might seem enough to encourage payment, phone calls tend to be much more effective because they tap into emotions.
 We'll explain how creditors and debt collectors use this to their advantage, and our goal is to help you stay emotionally unaffected by these calls moving forward.

-How Anxiety and Fear Are Weaponised During Phone Calls
+How Anxiety and Fear Can Be Triggered During Phone Calls

-Anxiety and fear are two emotions that are really closely connected.
-They often go hand in hand.
-When someone feels anxious about something, it usually comes from a fear of it happening.
-For example, if you're anxious about a test result, it's often because you're worried about what that result might be.
-Guess what?
-Creditors and debt collectors are quite skilled at tapping into these feelings during phone calls.
+Anxiety and fear are closely connected and often go hand in hand.
+When someone feels anxious about something, it usually stems from a fear of it happening.
+For example, if you're anxious about a test result, it’s often because you’re worried about what that result might be.
+In some cases, phone conversations can heighten these feelings, especially if you're already under pressure.

-This is why you receive calls as early as possible on your landline or during the weekend.
-It's also why calls come through to your work phone when it is inconvenient for you to answer.
-Additionally, you receive calls on your mobile at permitted times of the day and night.
-You might not want your partner to find out what's going on, so you have to make excuses for ignoring calls (read our article Coping with Financial Stress: Breaking the Silence on Money Worries in the UK).
-This adds another layer of stress and discomfort.
+Contact may take place at different times and through different channels, as creditors use a range of permitted methods to try to reach you.
+Calls may also come through to your work phone or at times that feel inconvenient, depending on the contact details you’ve provided.
+You may also receive calls on your mobile during permitted contact times.
+You might not want your partner to find out what's going on, so you may feel the need to make excuses for ignoring calls (read our article Coping with Financial Stress: Breaking the Silence on Money Worries in the UK).
+This can add another layer of stress and discomfort.

 The Real Impact of Debt Collection Tactics on Mental Health

-The main aim of these tactics is to secure a payment.
+The overall purpose of these communications is to encourage engagement and repayment.
 However, it is often overlooked, either intentionally or unintentionally, that not everyone can handle this emotional strain.
 These approaches can deeply affect lives, impacting not only the individuals involved but also their loved ones.

 So, how can you use this information to regain control of your emotions?